What is the Best Audio Codec for Online Video Streaming?

 The Best Audio Codec

-ACC is currently the best audio codec for professional broadcasting.
+ACC is currently the best audio codec for live streaming platforms often used for professional broadcasting and live events.

-We believe that AAC is the best audio codec for most situations.
-AAC is supported by a wide range of devices and software platforms, including iOS, Android, macOS, Windows, and Linux.
+We believe that AAC is the best audio codec for live streaming for most situations.
+It is a professional broadcasting audio codec that is supported by a wide range of devices and software platforms, including iOS, Android, macOS, Windows, and Linux.
 Other devices such as Smart TVs and set-top boxes also support AAC.

 Besides wide support, AAC also has the advantage of better audio quality compared to MP3.
 Blind listening tests generally show that AAC is the best codec available for general use.